kelanny/alx-low_level_programming/0x0A-argc_argv/README.md

 Task: 1.
 Silence is argument carried out by other means
 > This program that prints the number of arguments passed into it.

+Task 2.
+The best argument against democracy is a five-minute conversation with the average voter
+> Write a program that prints all arguments it receives.